 Additionally, Eye-Able® Assist is a tool that instantly improves the accessibility of a website with 25 sliders and tools that allow a user to tailor their own experience of a website.
 This tool runs on both AWS and Microsoft Azure, and is compatible with most major browsers.

-The comprehensive quality of these tools, and Eye-Able’s® accessibility capabilities, is what led SoftwareOne to sign on as an authorised reseller of the technology last year.
-Through the arrangement, organisations can purchase software licenses for the Eye-Able® Assist tool, and additionally benefit from SoftwareOne’s expertise in deploying and managing holistic accessibility solutions.
+The comprehensive quality of these tools, and Eye-Able's® accessibility capabilities, is what led SoftwareOne to sign on as an authorized reseller of the technology last year.
+Through the arrangement, organizations can purchase software licenses for the Eye-Able® Assist tool, and additionally benefit from SoftwareOne's expertise in deploying and managing holistic accessibility solutions.